Frequently asked questions

 All dogs and cats will take time to settle, on average the dogs and cats can take anywhere from 2-6 weeks to fully settle and become accustomed to new routines, sights, smells and sounds.
 During this time behaviour can sometimes change however with the correct introductions and boundaries he/she will settle fully with enough time.
 We offer full support along the way, and after adoption ensuring that we can help with any issues no matter how small we encourage you to get in touch and we will do our best to help.

 We appreciate that sometimes peoples circumstances can change and you may no longer be able to provide for an adopted dog or cat, if this happens we will take the dog or cat back into our care regardless of the time that has passed.
+This will not be an overnight process, and we will always ask for suitable time to allow a foster placement to be found, kennelling will be used only as a last resort.

 What will happen to the dog or cat if I die?